Groovy52/Groovy52.github.io/_projects/saldnet.md

     </div>
 </div>
 <div class="caption">
+    Table 2.
 Qualitative Performance comparison of 3D detection on our test dataset.
 The evaluation metrics are BEV AP(%), 3D AP(%) with an IoU threshold of 0.5 for robot, person, bed, and wheelchair classes, and inference speed measured in FPS
 </div>

 <div class="row">